-At Brauer Natural Medicine, we understand that ensuring your little one gets the best start in life is one of your number one priorities.
+At Brauer, we understand that ensuring your little one gets the best start in life is one of your number one priorities.

-To give you some insight into ways you may be able to help support your child's healthy digestive system, here is some information on prebiotics and probiotics for children.
-If you have any concerns about the health and well-being of your child, don't hesitate to pay a visit to your local healthcare provider.
+For some insight into the ways you may be able to help support your child's healthy digestive system, you may be interested in this information about prebiotics and probiotics for children.
+But remember, if you have any concerns about the health and wellbeing of your child, talk to your health professional.

 What are Probiotics?

-Oxford Dictionary defines probiotics as "a substance which stimulates the growth of microorganisms, especially those with beneficial properties (such as those of the intestinal flora)".
-But, the simple answer is that they are either a food product or supplement containing live microorganisms intended to change the microflora (mainly bacteria) in a person’s gut.
-The human body contains its own probiotic bacteria often labelled ‘good bacteria’ and adding probiotics to the diet may help replenish and balance our microflora when a little help is required.
+The World Health Organisation defines probiotics as "live bacteria or yeasts that, when administered in adequate amounts, confer a health benefit on the consumer".
+But, the simple answer is that they are live microorganisms intended to change the microflora (mainly bacteria) in a person’s gut.
+The human body contains its own probiotic bacteria described as ‘good bacteria’ and adding probiotics to the diet may help replenish and balance our microflora when a little help is required.

 What are Prebiotics?

-Prebiotics are non-digestible food ingredients that the body's own probiotic bacteria thrive on.
-We don’t digest prebiotics but they may assist growth of beneficial bacteria in the digestive system.
+The World Health Organisation defines prebiotics as "nondigestible food ingredients that beneficially affect the host by selectively stimulating the growth and/or activity of one or a limited number of bacterial species already established in the colon".
+Put simply, they're are non-digestible food ingredients that the body's own probiotic bacteria thrive on.
+We don’t digest prebiotics but they assist growth of beneficial bacteria in the digestive system.

 What are Symbiotic products?

-Would you like to learn more about probiotics for children and how they may help support the microbiome?
+Would you like to learn more about how probiotics may help to support your child?
 If so, you can find more information here.

 Or, learn more about Brauer Natural Medicine's Probiotic Powder range:

-*Always read the label, use only as directed.
-If symptoms persist, see your healthcare professional.
+Always read the label.
+Follow the directions for use.
+If symptoms persist, talk to your health professional.
 Vitamins can only be of assistance if dietary vitamin intake is inadequate.